manasp21/magnav.py/README.md

 ### Prerequisites

 *   Python 3.9 or higher.
+*   **GDAL**: This library depends on GDAL.
+    *   **For Windows users:** It is strongly recommended to install GDAL using pre-compiled wheels from sources like Christoph Gohlke's Unofficial Windows Binaries for Python Extension Packages.
+Ensure you download the wheel compatible with your Python version (e.g., Python 3.13) and system architecture (e.g., `win_amd64`).
+Direct installation via `pip install gdal` can often lead to compilation issues on Windows.
+After downloading the appropriate `.whl` file, you can install it using pip (e.g., `pip install GDAL-3.9.0-cp313-cp313-win_amd64.whl`).
-*   **GDAL**: This library has a dependency on GDAL, which needs to be installed manually on your system due to its complex installation process.
-Please refer to the [official GDAL installation guide](https://gdal.org/download.html#binaries) for instructions specific to your operating system.
+    *   **For other operating systems:** Please refer to the [official GDAL installation guide](https://gdal.org/download.html#binaries) for instructions.

 ### Project Dependencies